-TRADE AND OTHER RECEIVABLES (continued)
+12 TRADE AND OTHER RECEIVABLES (continued)

-No further prepayments and other receivables have been utilised or recovered from the Original Supplier during the year ended 31 March 2018, with the result that the Original Supplier is in breach of its minimum repayment obligations of \$2 million under the New Agreements.
-As at 31 March 2018, approximately \$11.1 million of the prepayments remains outstanding which was fully impaired.
-The directors will continue to closely monitor the recoverability of the prepayments from the Original Supplier and are considering all of their options, including potential legal action.
+No further prepayments and other receivables have been utilised or recovered from the Original Supplier during the years ended 31 March 2019 and 2018, with the result that the Original Supplier is in breach of its minimum annual repayment obligations of \$2,000,000 under the New Agreements.
+As at 31 March 2019, approximately \$11.1 million of the prepayments remains outstanding which was fully impaired.
+The Directors will continue to negotiate with the Original Supplier to seek and consider all of their options to recover the prepayments, whether through supply of coal or otherwise, including potential legal action.